xoofx/atlassian.net-sdk/docs/how-to-run-the-integration-tests.md

 ### Automated Setup ###

-- Automated setup uses Selenion WebDriver to automate the Chrome browser to run through the JIRA setup wizard.
+- Automated setup uses Selenium WebDriver to automate the Chrome browser to run through the JIRA setup wizard.
 It requires the machine to have Chrome installed.
 - To prepare the Jira instance, there is a batch file that runs Docker and restore the test data:
 ```
 $ start-jira-with-data.bat